Table of Contents

 According to the AARP, you may want to have as much as 70 to 80 percent of your work income in retirement (although such an estimate will differ from person to person).
 This income will likely come from a few sources.

 Once you turn 62, you can start taking Social Security, though at a reduced level (full benefits kick in at age 67).
-The average Social Security payout is $16,800 per year, as calculated by Business Insider from data released by the Social Security Administration.
+The average Social Security payout is $18,536.40 per year.
 If you've been earning a relatively high salary and paying more Social Security taxes, your payments could potentially be higher.
 What's needed to cover the remainder of your budget will have to come from other arrangements you've made.
 It's also worth keeping in mind that the Social Security trust is currently set to expire as soon as 2034.

 If you have a pension or other source of retirement income, you'll likely need less per year from your savings than if you relied on savings alone.
 Again, it's important to remember that investment earnings are not guaranteed, and contributions can lose value over time.